Unique's activity and COVID-19

 Information for our clinicians

-As well as working for Unique Nursing I work for other organisations.
+As well as working with you, I also work for other organisations.
 Are there any expectations from me to inform someone of this?

 We understand that many of you have other work with other organisations.
-If you have a full or part time job, or work with other staffing solutions providers you should inform us straight away (if you have not already done so) by calling us on 0161 998 2132 or email firstname.lastname@example.org .
+If you have a full or part-time job, or work with other staffing solutions providers you should inform us straight away (if you have not already done so) by calling us on 0161 998 2132 (option 2) or emailing firstname.lastname@example.org

-It is important that we live by our value of ‘honesty’ so when we place you on shifts, we have a duty to inform our clients of any other places you have worked recently so they’re able to decide if there are any conditions they would like to place on the booking.
+It is important that we live by our value of ‘impact’ so when we place you on shifts, we have a duty to inform our clients of any other places you have worked recently, so they’re able to decide if there are any conditions they would like to place on the booking.

 Where can I find information around current legislation and guidance for social care workers relating to COVID-19?

-The COVID-19 Adult Social Care Risk Reduction Framework contains lots of information relating to COVID-19 for social care workers, providers, service users and families.
+The NHS website contains lots of information about COVID-19 for social care workers, providers, service users and families.

 What do I do if I test positive for COVID-19?

-Please inform everyone in your life that you need to if they are not already being contacted through Test and Trace and then inform us as soon as possible by contacting us on 0161 998 2132 or emailing firstname.lastname@example.org .
-We will require evidence of a positive test.
+Please inform everyone in your life that you need to if they have not already being contacted through Test and Trace, and then inform us as soon as possible by contacting us on 0161 998 2132 (option 2) or emailing firstname.lastname@example.org

 What do I do if I come into contact with someone who has tested positive with COVID-19?

-Please tell as soon as possible if you have been in contact of a person who has had a positive test result for COVID-19.
-You must stay at home and complete 10 full days isolation in line with national guidelines .
+Please tell as soon as possible if you have been in contact of a person who has had tested positive for COVID-19.
+If you are informed by NHS Test and Trace, it is a legal requirement that you self-isolate for 10 full days from the exposure in line with national guidelines.
+These guidelines apply to any contact with a person who tests positive that you do not live with, and not within a care setting.

 What do I do if I’ve been asked to take a further test after already being tested positive?